dmno-dev/dmno/packages/docs-site/src/content/docs/docs/get-started/concepts.md

 ## Service

-Any subfolder that represents a "deployable chunk" of something.
-It could be an app, a site, or a microservice.
+Within a monorepo, this is a workspace package that uses some config, and usually is a runnable/deployable chunk of your system.
+It could be an app, a site, a microservice, or occasionally even a shared library (if it uses config).
 In the DMNO world, these are all considered "services".

 ## Pick